Water Resources Extension Agent

 From Seeds to Shoreline Teacher Training

-Kim is interested in rainwater harvesting system design and best practices for application or harvested rainwater.
-Kim has worked alongside other Extension Agents, Specialist and graduate students to research water quality in harvested rainwater systems and aspects of system design that may impact the success of a rainwater harvesting system.
+Kim is interested in rainwater harvesting system design and best practices for application of harvested rainwater.
+Kim has worked alongside Extension Agents, Specialists and graduate students to research water quality in harvested rainwater systems and aspects of system design that may impact system success.
 Kim has evaluated end-user attitudes, perceptions and use of residential rainwater harvesting systems over a multi-year effort in order to gain understanding of the application of this practice.
-Kim is also interested in defining recommendations for residential-scale "pocket" rain gardens, and has worked alongside others to provide guidance through a number of resources including the Clemson Extension Virtual Rain Garden and the Carolina Clear Rain Garden Manual second edition (to be published in 2016).
+Kim has worked with Extension Specialists and Stormwater Engineers to define recommendations and design standards for residential-scale "pocket" rain gardens; resulting in guidance provided through an array of resources found at the Carolina Rain Garden Initiative website (clemson.edu/raingarden).
+Kim is interested in further research and monitoring of site level infiltration practices as they relate to site conditions present in South Carolina

 Extension and Outreach